edbizarro/gitlab-ci-pipeline-php/README.md

 All versions come with [Node 12](https://nodejs.org/en/), [Composer](https://getcomposer.org/) and [Yarn](https://yarnpkg.com)

->> PHP 7.0.x is now deprecated and removed from this documentation.
+> PHP 7.0.x is now deprecated and removed from this repo.
 Your scripts will not stop working since the images are still available but they will not be receiving new builds from now on.

 ---

-## Laravel users
+## Laravel projects

 All images come with PHP (with all laravel required extensions), Composer (with [hirak/prestissimo](https://github.com/hirak/prestissimo) to speed up installs), Node and [Yarn](https://yarnpkg.com).